ansys/pyansys-geometry/doc/source/getting_started/docker.rst

                type GH_TOKEN.txt | docker login ghcr.io -u %GH_USERNAME% --password-stdin

 #.
-Pull the Geometry service locally using Docker with this command, where ``<tag>``
+Pull the Geometry service locally using Docker with a command like this:
-   is the OS-dependent tag:

    .. code:: bash

       docker pull ghcr.io/ansys/geometry:<tag>

-   These OS-dependent tags are available:
+   For ``<tag>``, use one of these available OS-dependent tags:

    * ``windows-latest``
    * ``windows-latest-unstable``